grantjenks/python-diskcache/docs/tutorial.rst

 discussed below.
 By default, statistics are disabled as they incur an extra overhead on cache retrieval.

-The second is :meth:`check <diskcache.Cache.check>` which verifies cache consistency and warns about discrepancies.
-It can also fix found issues.
+The third is :meth:`check <diskcache.Cache.check>` which verifies cache consistency.
+It can also fix inconsistencies and reclaimed unused space.

     >>> cache.check(fix=True)
     []